 By only applying a single coat refresh is a great idea to decrease your cost of interior house painting provided you are repainting using the same colour otherwise you may have coverage issues.

-* The above all include premium paint such as Dulux paints and correct preparation in order to produce a finish that will last 5 + years
+* The above all include premium paint such as Taubmans or Dulux paints and correct preparation in order to produce a finish that will last 5 + years